bitfocus/companion-module-generic-swp08/companion/HELP.md

 ## Action Recorder
-While recording, tally and connected messages recieved from the router will create new set crosspoint actions.
-Allowing for easy creation of salvos.
+Tally and connected messages recieved from the router will create new set crosspoint actions, allowing for easy creation of salvos.

 ## Version History